RaghuRamSatt/FraudFusion/README.md

 2. **Prepare the Data:**

    - Place the Sparkov dataset CSV files (e.g., `fraudTrain.csv` and `fraudTest.csv`) in the `Data/Sparkov` folder.
-   - Run the `Data_Preprocessing.ipynb` notebook to preprocess and generate required artifacts such as the standardized scaler, categorical vocabulary, and mapping.
+   - Run the `Data_Preprocessing.ipynb` notebook in the `fraudEDA` folder to preprocess and generate required artifacts such as the standardized scaler, categorical vocabulary, and mapping.

 3. **Model Training and Evaluation:**

-   - Start with `Model_Development_v4.ipynb` to validate the basic diffusion model approach.
+   - For diffusion model training, explore the notebooks in the `Diffusion Models` folder.
+Start with earlier versions to understand the progression.
-   - Explore `Model_Development_Baseline.ipynb` for a full baseline implementation with multiple loss terms.
+   - For generating synthetic samples, use the `Generating_data.ipynb` notebook with the latest model weights.
-   - For further refinements and evaluation, use `Model_Development_Baseline_improved.ipynb`.
+   - For XGBoost training and evaluation, use notebooks in the `XGBOOST Model Training` folder.

-   - (Optionally) Check out `FraudDiffuse_Model.ipynb` for an alternate implementation with additional feature embeddings.
+4. **Results Analysis:**

-4. **Generating Synthetic Fraud Samples:**
+   - Analysis outputs, metrics and visualizations are stored in the `Results` folder.

-   After training the model (preferably using the Baseline Improved implementation), use the synthesis section to generate synthetic fraud samples.
-The notebook will generate outputs (both numeric and categorical parts) and provide inverse-transformed results for evaluation.
+   - View classifier metrics and performance comparisons to evaluate the effectiveness of synthetic data augmentation.

 ## Mathematical Formulation